space-wizards/docs/src/en/general-proposals/robust-development.md

 in this document but may not be fully specified.
 It should be clear that the scope of this proposal and size of work is ***extreme***.

-This proposal alters proposes taking on large quantities of technical dept. In the documentation, this technical dept already exists and should be addressed.
+This document proposes to take on large quantities of technical debt.
+Most of this technical debt already exists in the current documentation, and should be addressed.
-In the module section new technical dept is created by respcifieding that services should be extracted; this will require a retrofit of the core content repo, SS14, and subsequently all forks.
-In the publishing section
+In the module section new technical debt is created by re-specifying that services should be extracted; this will require a retrofit of the core content repo, SS14, and subsequently all forks.

+In the publishing & Monetization section, recommended changes to existing policy are provided.
+The goal of these changes is to protect the core community of players and devs while allowing new RobustToolbox game communities to join without friction.

 <!-- Concept -->
 ## Concept
-Robust Toolbox is an engine which like its predecessor, BYOND, handles nearly all of the low level networking.
-Paired with a well known architecture ECS, Robust Toolbox should be high in consideration for many projects; however, there are three major issues.
+Robust Toolbox is an engine which, like its predecessor, BYOND, handles nearly all of the low level networking.
+Paired with a well known architecture ECS, Robust Toolbox should be high in consideration for many projects.
+However, there are three major issues.

 1. Documentation & Examples